BurnsCommaLucas/ready-bot/README.md

 [![Discord Bots](https://top.gg/api/widget/status/389210640612589568.svg)](https://top.gg/bot/389210640612589568)
 [![Discord Bots](https://top.gg/api/widget/servers/389210640612589568.svg)](https://top.gg/bot/389210640612589568)

+## Important Update:

+This version of ready-bot will be retired [Saturday, April 22nd 2023 around 1:00 pm PDT](https://time.is/compare/0100PM_22_Apr_2023_in_PDT) and replaced with a new, functionally identical version.
+There will likely be some intermittent outages for an hour or two at that time as I work to stand up and verify the new bot.
+For more details on this update, you can read [the FAQ section in the new repo](https://github.com/BurnsCommaLucas/ready-botlin/#faq) or start a discussion in the support server linked below if you have questions.

+---

 A WoW style ready-check bot for [Discord](https://discordapp.com) servers.
 Built and deployed automatically through [Heroku](https://heroku.com).

 [Click here to add this bot to your server.](https://discordapp.com/oauth2/authorize?client_id=389210640612589568&scope=bot) (You need to have server management  permissions to add the bot.)